Biology 126 Poster Printing Instructions

 You must submit your plotter job using the dedicated computer to the left of the plotter in the Biology 126 computer lab.
 Only CNS Undergraduate Students are permitted to log on with their CSU NetID credentials to this computer to submit posters for printing.

-HP Click will start automatically and you will want to accept the license agreement by clicking the checkbox as shown below and clicking “Next”.
+HP Click will start automatically, and you will want to accept the license agreement by clicking “Accept” button as shown below.

 You are now ready to print!